early morning runs walks

 Family and Second Chances

 A blog on marriage, modern culture, family, and second chances.
-Raising a family in Austin, TX I have four children ages eight, nine, twelve, and thirteen.
+Raising a family in Austin, TX I have four children ages nine, eleven, thirteen, and fifteen.

-Presently married fourteen years I’ve been a military wife, homemaker, special needs advocate to my third daughter, ‘home-school educator’ turned ’public schooler’, dancer, artistic director, veteran's advocate, caregiver, and newly bloggess writer.
+Presently married sixteen years I’ve been a military wife, homemaker, special needs advocate to my third daughter, ‘home-school educator’ turned ’public schooler’, dancer, artistic director, veteran's advocate, caregiver, and newly bloggess writer.

 I grew up in El Paso, TX somehow.
 I am still waiting for somebody to explain to me how that happened,… and more importantly why.
 Twenty one years and a third world country later, I finally came to the United States and moved to Tennessee, and now live here in Austin.